Walt Whitman: Leaves of Grass

 Whitman claimed that after years of competing for "the usual rewards", he determined to become a poet.
 He first experimented with a variety of popular literary genres that appealed to the cultural tastes of the period.
 As early as 1850, he began writing what would become Leaves of Grass, a collection of poetry that he would continue editing and revising until his death.
 Whitman intended to write a distinctly American epic and used free verse with a cadence based on the Bible.
 At the end of June 1855, Whitman surprised his brothers with the already-printed first edition of Leaves of Grass.
 George "didn't think it worth reading".

-Whitman paid for the publication of the first edition of Leaves of Grass himself and had it printed at a local print shop during their breaks from commercial jobs.
+Whitman paid for the publication of the first edition of Leaves of Grass himself and had it printed at a local print shop during its employees' breaks from commercial jobs.
 A total of 795 copies were printed.
 No author is named; instead, facing the title page was an engraved portrait done by Samuel Hollyer, but 500 lines into the body of the text he calls himself "Walt Whitman, an American, one of the roughs, a kosmos, disorderly, fleshly, and sensual, no sentimentalist, no stander above men or women or apart from them, no more modest than immodest".
 The inaugural volume of poetry was preceded by a prose preface of 827 lines.
-The succeeding untitled twelve poems totaled 2315 lines—1336 lines belonging to the first untitled poem, later called "Song of Myself".
+The succeeding untitled twelve poems totaled 2315 lines with 1336 lines belonging to the first untitled poem, later called "Song of Myself".
 The book received its strongest praise from Ralph Waldo Emerson, who wrote a flattering five-page letter to Whitman and spoke highly of the book to friends.
+Emerson called it "the most extraordinary piece of wit and wisdom that America has yet contributed."
+Emerson had called for the first truly American poet, saying that aspects of America "are yet unsung.
+Yet America is a poem in our eyes."

 The first edition of Leaves of Grass was widely distributed and stirred up significant interest, in part due to Emerson's praise, but was occasionally criticized for the seemingly "obscene" nature of the poetry.
 Geologist Peter Lesley wrote to Emerson, calling the book "trashy, profane & obscene" and the author "a pretentious ass".
-Whitman embossed a quote from Emerson's letter, "I greet you at the beginning of a great career", in gold leaf on the spine of the second edition, effectively inventing the modern book blurb.
-Laura Dassow Walls, Professor of English at the University of Notre Dame, wrote: "In one stroke, Whitman had given birth to the modern cover blurb, quite without Emerson's permission."
+Whitman embossed a quote from Emerson's letter, "I greet you at the beginning of a great career", in gold leaf on the spine of the second edition.
+Of this action, Laura Dassow Walls, professor emerita of English at the University of Notre Dame, wrote: "In one stroke, Whitman had given birth to the modern cover blurb, quite without Emerson's permission."